-Contaminant or Hazard Monitoring Equipment Monitoring Responsibility Monitoring Frequency/Location Action Level Action to be Taken Héat Stress Direct Reading WBGT Monitor OES SSHO Continuously whenever ambient temperatures exceed 70°F See Table 11-4 to determine the WBGT temperatures where modification of work/rest regiments will begin.
-See Table 11-4 for modifications to work/rest regiments Noise Sound Level Meter and the same of th Sound levels greater than 85 dBA Conduct noise dosimetry reading to determine the 8-hour TWA, and advise ESE CIH and OES Safety Manager.
+Contaminant or Hazard Monitoring Equipment Monitoring Responsibility Monitoring Frequency/Location Action Level Action to be Taken Heat Stress Direct Reading WBGT Monitor OES SSHO Continuously whenever ambient temperatures exceed 70°F See Table 11-4 to determine the WBGT temperatures where modification of work/rest regiments will begin.
+See Table 11-4 for modifications to work/rest regiments Noise Sound Level Meter OES SSHO Initially when tools or equipment is operated and periodically thereafter, according to the recommendations of the ESE CIH or OES Safety Manager.
+Sound levels greater than 85 dBA Conduct noise dosimetry reading to determine the 8-hour TWA, and advise ESE CIH and OES Safety Manager.
 Noise Dosimeter OES SSHO Whenever noise levels in the hearing zone exceed 85 dBA, per the sound level meter.
 Greater than 85 dBA for an 8-hour TWA.
 Dosimeter readings are to be reported to the ESE CIH and OES Safety Manager to ensure hearing protection is adequate for the level of noise experienced.